jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 if xAxis = metrics, then:
     Must have > 1 metric
     AND
         > 1 security (NO INDICATORS)
         OR
-    1 security + optionally, time params
+        1 security (NO INDICATORS) + optionally, time params

 if xAxis = time, then:
     Must have all time params
     AND
-        >= 1 metric
-        AND
-        >= 1 security
+        >= 1 security and >= 1 metric
-        Special case: if securities are all indicators, no metric required!
+        Special case: if securities are all indicators, no metrics!!!
-    Must have
-        resampleFrequency = one of RESAMPLE_FREQUENCY_OPTION_MAP (default yearly) resampleMethod =  one of RESAMPLE_FUNCTION_OPTIONS (default last) numTicks is optional and must be number
 ```